Difference Between Gain and Loss

 A word-of-mouth marketing strategy that focuses on the creation and sharing of stories about people.

-The actual word “gaining” in this context has a double meaning, in that it refers to both increasing the number of customers through word-of-mouth but also gaining followers for your brand or service or product.
+The word “gaining” in this context has a double meaning in that it refers to increasing the number of customers through word-of-mouth and gaining followers for your brand, service, or product.

 Gain refers to the increase in a quantitative variable, such as money, business, job satisfaction, and so on.
 Loss refers to a decrease in any of these variables.